-We offer a nutritious and tasty hot lunch, Tuesday – Friday from Noon – 1:30 pm, for women and their children.
+We offer a nutritious and tasty hot lunch, Tuesday through Friday from noon until 1:30 pm, for women and their children.

 We provide quality women’s clothing (casual and business attire) along with children’s and infant outfits.
 Shoes, bags and hats are also available.
-Open Tuesday – Thursday from 10:30 am – 2:30 pm.
+Open Tuesday through Thursday from 10:30 am – 2:30 pm.

 Laundry – Appointment Only